Amended and Restated Articles of Incorporation

-The Foundation of the Cincinnati Academy of Medicine
+The name of the corporation is The Academy of Medicine of Cincinnati Foundation.

 Revised Code of Regulations